A CYCLING ENTHUSIAST’S SPENDING PRIORITIES

 Fellow reader and enthusiast Cody got me thinking about this topic with his question:

 …have you ever written a post on how you would approach budgeting purchases from an enthusiast’s standpoint?
 For instance, if an enthusiast had X dollars to spend, how would you recommend spending it for optimal quality across different products such as bikes, wheels, components, shoes, helmet, etc.?

-While I always recommend a Best Performer and often a Best Value product within each category of gear I review, I’ve never directly answered the question Cody asks – where to prioritize your budget across different product categories.
+While I always recommend products within each category of gear I review, I’ve never directly answered the question Cody asks – where to prioritize your budget across different product categories.

 So with a chapeau to Cody for inspiring this post, here’s my attempt to answer his question.

 LET’S HAVE A GO AT IT

 Of course, this is an almost impossible question for me to answer uniformly even for the subset of us that fit the description of the road and gravel cycling enthusiasts I write this site for.

 Yes, we are “roadies” or “groadies”, serious and committed cyclists, riding 4-6 days a week, outdoors and indoors, over many thousands of miles or kilometers every year, competitive mostly with ourselves to get fitter and faster.
 We enjoy a great time building new friendships and riding with old buddies, targeting events to measure ourselves, and sharing in the cycling experience.